-Launched in September 1997, LCN broadcasts national news and general interest information.
+Launched in September 1997, LCN owns a national license for a French-language specialty channel.
+LCN broadcasts national news and general interest information.
 This channel has to offer newscasts updated at least every 120 minutes.
-Denis Lévesque, Le Négociateur and Franchement Martineau are some examples of shows that are presented.
+Denis Lévesque, Québec Matin and Mario Dumont are some examples of shows that are presented.
 Its Website is accessible at tvanouvelles.ca.